Explore

 Ordinance

-AN ORDINANCE Changing the Use, Area, and Height Districts of parcels of land north and south of Lorain Avenue between West 32nd Street and Columbus Road as shown on the attached map (Map change 2670).
+AN ORDINANCE Changing the Use, Area & Height Districts of parcels of land north and south of Lorain Avenue west of Rocky River Drive (Map Change 2679).

 This Ordinance was read and referred to administrative review.to the City Council